amirprogrammer04/DSD/README.md

 [Amirhossein Mohammadpour](https://github.com/amirprogrammer04)

 #Note
-First Doc file had some problem that i fixed in the second, althouth because it is after 9 a.m, first one is also Ok.
+First Doc file had some problem that i fixed in the second one.
+Please refer to the second